Islam in Indonesia: Tabuik

-Tabuik is a Shia Islamic occasion in Minangkabau region, particularly in the city of Pariaman and it is a part of the Shia days of remembrance among the local community.
+Tabuik is a Shia Islamic occasion in the Minangkabau region, particularly in the city of Pariaman and it is a part of the Shia days of remembrance among the local community.
 Tabuik refers to the towering funeral biers carried during the commemoration.
 The event has been performed every year since the Day of Ashura in 1831, when the practice was introduced to the region by the Shia sepoy troops from India who were stationed—and later settled—there during the British Raj.
 The festival enacts the Battle of Karbala and plays the tassa and dhol drums.

 Society

 Gender

-To a significant degree, the way in which Islam manifest in Indonesia's lifestyle is unique and reflective of South Asian culture.
+To a significant degree, the way in which Islam manifests in Indonesia's lifestyle is unique and reflective of Southeast Asian culture.
+However, there have been several instances of discrimination for women in the work field, such as Hijabophobia, resulting in demonstrations.

-Indonesian female Muslims have a great deal of social, educational, and work-related freedoms.
-Thus, it is normal and socially acceptable a female Muslim to function independently within Indonesian society.
-Women have a high rate of employment and social integration, as well as political enfranchisement.

 Gender segregation

 Many Muslims in Indonesia have a relaxed view on social relations between sexes.
 Strict sex segregation is usually limited to religious settings, such as in mosques during prayer.
 It is common for boys and girls to study together in their classroom in both public and Islamic schools.
 Nevertheless, there is a growing influence of a more traditional, orthodox view of sex segregation in public places.
 This is done to avoid contact between opposite sexes; for example, some women wearing hijab might refuse to shake hands or converse with men.
+However, the number of sexual harassment cases in Indonesia have increased, with the majority of victims being women who wear hijab.